-When it comes to the wedding invitation wording a lot of brides are at a standstill when it comes to figuring out what exactly the invitations should say.
+When it comes to the wedding invitation wording a lot of brides are at a standstill trying to figure out what exactly the invitations should say.
 The process shouldn’t be stressful or complicated.
 I am here to help walk you through the process.
 With these simple tips, the process will be smooth.
 Remember, each piece in your wedding invitation suite has it’s own purpose and communicates a specific set of information your guests need to know.

 – In all cases the names of the hosts should be listed at the top of the invitation.